mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 7/JTAS_-_Volume_7_May24.md

 located.
 This gives them a ‘heat sense’, which operates well in all but total darkness.
-These organs alter their perception of colour, enabling them to perceive a broader range than humans and detect subtle temperature differences at a range of up to 50 metres.
+These organs alter their perception of colour, enabling them to perceive a broader range than humans and detect subtle temperature differences at a range of up to 50 meters.
 It can be used to detect living beings, individual heat maps and changes in temperature.
 They have highly sensitive olfactory senses as well, with nostrils located at each temple.